Jalisco New Generation Cartel

 CJNG is considered by the Mexican government to be one of the most dangerous criminal organizations in Mexico and the most powerful drug cartel in Mexico.
 It is also considered the cartel with the most paramilitary firepower.
 CJNG is heavily militarized and more violent than other criminal organizations.
-It has a special operations group for specific types of warfare.
+It has a special operations group known as the Grupo Élite for specific types of warfare.
 Its hitman training program is strict and professional.
-The cartel is best known for its fights against the Zetas and Templarios, it has fought La Resistencia for control of Aguililla, Michoacán and its surrounding territories.
+The cartel is best known for its fights against the Zetas and Templarios, it has fought La Resistencia for control of Aguililla, Michoacán, and its surrounding territories.

-Combatting CJNG is difficult because of police corruption.
-The retention and hiring of new police officers is poor, and many of Mexico's smaller communities prefer to police themselves.
-Vigilantism is one way in which communities resist the control of cartels and the government.
-Though the government has asked these groups to lay down arms, the vigilantes continue with some success.
-In 2019, U.S. congressman Chip Roy introduced a bill that would list the cartel and others as foreign terrorist organizations.
-U.S. president Donald Trump expressed interest in designating cartels as terrorists.
-However, he halted plans at the request of Mexican president Andrés Manuel López Obrador.
-From 2018 to 2020, the CJNG engaged in 298 reported acts of gang-related violence; more than any other cartel.
+In later time, it would be revealed that a major part of El Mencho's influence in the CJNG actually came through his marriage to Rosalinda González Valencia, herself highly involved in drug trafficking.

+From 2018 to 2020, the CJNG engaged in 298 reported acts of gang-related violence, more than any other cartel.
 By 2020, US officials considered CJNG its "biggest criminal drug threat" and Mexico's former security commissioner called it "the most urgent threat to Mexico's national security".

-The group was designated as a terrorist organization by the United States Department of State during Trump's second term in February 2025.
+The group was designated as a terrorist organization by the United States Department of State during Trump's second term in February 2025, which seperately also includes the offering a $5 million reward for information that leads to the arrest of Flores Silva.

 History

-With the capture of Óscar Orlando Nava Valencia and the death of Ignacio Coronel Villarreal, of the Sinaloa Cartel, a power vacuum emerged and the Milenio Cartel (then loyal to the Sinaloa Cartel) broke into smaller factions.
-The most notable were the Jalisco New Generation Cartel (CJNG) headed by Nemesio Oseguera Cervantes "El Mencho" (who suspected the Sinaloa cartel had betrayed its leaders) and La Resistencia headed by Ramiro Pozos "El Molca" who switched alliances to form a brief alliance with Los Zetas (La Resistencia was founded by Sinaloa to counter Los Zetas), and started a turf war for the control of the region.
+With the capture of Óscar Orlando Nava Valencia in October 2009 and the death of Ignacio Coronel Villarreal, of the Sinaloa Cartel in 29 July 2010, a power vacuum emerged and the Milenio Cartel (then loyal to the Sinaloa Cartel) broke into smaller factions.
+The most notable were the Jalisco New Generation Cartel (CJNG) headed by Nemesio Oseguera Cervantes "El Mencho" (who suspected the Sinaloa cartel had betrayed its leaders) and La Resistencia headed by Ramiro Pozos "El Molca" who switched alliances to form a brief alliance with Los Zetas (La Resistencia was founded by Sinaloa to counter Los Zetas), and started a turf war for control of the region.

 Some members of the Milenio Cartel, then a Sinaloa Cartel branch, who splintered and formed the CJNG were Nemesio Oseguera Cervantes (El Mencho), Érick Valencia Salazar (El 85) and Martín Arzola Ortega (El 53).
 With this split, a turf war against La Resistencia, headed by Ramiro Pozos (El Molca), and Los Zetas for the control of the region started.
 Emilio Alejandro Pulido Saldaña, better known as "El Tiburón", was considered to be a co-founder as well.